sameedali/N-tuple-plagiarism-detector/README.txt

 synonym or not.

-Furhtermore, the N-tuples generated from the text input files are also stored in a Hash Table so we can do O(1) time lookups.
+Furhtermore, the N-tuples generated from the text input files are also stored in a Hash Table so we can do O(1) time lookup.
 We need this so can efficiently check if one file contains a tuple that is also there in another file another file.